link to ringley website

 Are there energy efficiency grants for heating systems in the UK?

 The ECO4 scheme includes heating upgrades like installing green heating systems.
 These are biomass boilers and air-source heat pumps.
 Households can achieve up to a twenty-five percent reduction in their monthly energy bills by replacing conventional boilers with these advanced heating systems.
 However, repairing the existing boilers can serve the purpose if a replacement is not essential.
 The ECO4 scheme covers boiler repair, which helps improve its energy efficiency.
-It involves restoration, diagnostics, and cleaning of the present boiler.
+It involves restoration, diagnostics, and cleaning of the resent boiler.

 So, who is eligible for energy efficiency grants in the UK?